about Tokimeki Tonight

 * "Fancy goods" is a Japanese term describing merchandise such as those created by Sanrio, particularly in the 70s and 80s when "fancy shops" selling these goods were popular across the nation.

 This was a conscious decision on the part of the Ribon editorial staff.
 While Ribon had a respectable circulation of 1.3 million in the late 70s, its rival Nakayoshi was the leading magazine at the time with a 1.8 million circulation, largely thanks to the explosive popularity of the Candy Candy anime and manga.
 Candy Candy is a sprawling epic in the tradition of classic English-language children's literature (Anne of Green Gables, Daddy-Long-Legs, and Alcott have all been cited as inspiration for Candy Candy), and very much targeted at a grade and middle school audience.
-Utsunomiya Hiroko, Ribon's furoku editor of this time, has revealed in an interview that the Tokimeki anime was (at least partly) funded by Shueisha's advertising budget, and that this done as a strategy to counter Candy Candy and Nakayoshi's popularity by creating a popular anime which manga version ran in Ribon, thereby capturing Candy Candy's substantial younger audience.
+Utsunomiya Hiroko, Ribon's furoku editor of this time, has revealed in an interview that the Tokimeki anime was partly funded by Shueisha's advertising budget, and that this was done in an effort to to counter Candy Candy and Nakayoshi's popularity by creating a popular anime which manga version ran in Ribon, thereby capturing Candy Candy's substantial younger audience.

-Although the anime version of Tokimeki never became a huge hit, the general strategy of appealing to a younger audience proved to be beneficial for Ribon: by the end of the 80s Ribon had a circulation of two million, and in 1994, it broke an all-time record for shōjo magazines with 2.55 million.
-Between 1982 and 1994, when Tokimeki was running in Ribon, Nakayoshi did not once surpass Ribon's circularion — not even with its global mega hits Sailor Moon.
+Although the anime version of Tokimeki never became a huge hit, the general strategy of appealing to a younger audience proved to be beneficial for Ribon: by the end of the 80s Ribon had a circulation of two million, and in 1994, it set a still unbroken record for shōjo manga magazines with 2.55 million.
+Between 1982 and 1994, while Tokimeki was running in Ribon, Nakayoshi did not once surpass Ribon's circularion — not even with its global mega hit Sailor Moon.
 Not all of this was thanks for Tokimeki, of course.
-Later on in the serialization, its popularity was surpassed by explosively popular series with major anime adaptations such as Marmalade Boy, Kodocha, and Akazukin Chacha, as well as series by notable artists such as Yazawa Ai.
-But all through the 80s Tokimeki was one of Ribon's top series (if not the top series), and it contributed hugely to Ribon's rise to the undisbuted number one shōjo manga magazine of Japan.
+Later on in its serialization, its popularity was surpassed by explosively popular series with major anime adaptations such as Marmalade Boy, Kodocha, and Akazukin Chacha, as well as series by notable artists such as Yazawa Ai.
+But all through the 80s Tokimeki was one of Ribon's top series (if not the top series), and it contributed hugely to Ribon's rise to become the undisputed number one shōjo manga magazine of Japan.
 (Until Ciao came along.
 But that is a different story...)